-At 31 March 2022, it is estimated that a general increase/decrease of 100 basis points in interest rates, with all other variables held constant, would have increased/decreased the Group's loss after tax and decreased/increased retained profits by approximately HK\$471,000 (2021: decreased/increased the Group's profit after tax and retained profits by approximately HK\$9,000).
+At 31 March 2023, it is estimated that a general increase/decrease of 100 basis points in interest rates, with all other variables held constant, would have decreased/increased the Group's profit after tax and retained profits by approximately HK\$84,000 (2022: increased/decreased the Group's loss after tax and decreased/increased retained profits by approximately HK\$471,000).
 Other components of consolidated equity would not be affected by changes in the interest rates.

 The sensitivity analysis above indicates the exposure to cash flow interest rate risk arising from floating rate non-derivative instruments held by the Group at the end of the reporting period.
-The impact on the Group's (loss)/profit after tax and retained profits is estimated as an annualised impact on interest expense of such a change in interest rates.
+The impact on the Group's profit/(loss) after tax and retained profits is estimated as an annualised impact on interest expense of such a change in interest rates.
 The analysis does not take into account the exposure to fair value interest rate risk arising from fixed rate instruments as the Group does not hold any fixed rate instruments which are measured at fair value in the financial statements.
-The analysis is performed on the same basis for 2021.
+The analysis is performed on the same basis for 2022.